ocsmit/canoclass/README.md

 ## Overview

-`canopy_foss` is a python module created to process large amounts of NAIP imagery and create accurate canopy classifications in an open source framework.
+`CanoClass` is a python module created to process large amounts of NAIP imagery and create accurate canopy classifications in an open source framework.
 Need for an open source classification system arose during the creation of the Georgia canopy dataset as tools that were being used